ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ## 32-bit or 64-bit?

-The ARM cores in the RP3A0-AU SoC are Cortex-A53 (64-bit capable ARMv8 designs) while 'Raspberry Pi OS' is still built for 1st Gen RPi models like the original Zero (ARM11/ARMv6).
+The ARM cores in the RP3A0-AU SiP are Cortex-A53 (64-bit capable ARMv8 designs) while 'Raspberry Pi OS' is still built for 1st Gen RPi models like the original Zero (ARM11/ARMv6).
 Usually it's a good idea to build software with available CPU features enabled.

 As an example: when running a 64-bit/ARMv8 userland on any of the ARMv8 RPi (3B/3B+/4B/Zero2) then the infamous 'sysbench cpu' benchmark reports scores *at least 15 times* better.
 That's probably the main reason why RPi fanboys want 64-bit asides other 'benchmarking gone wrong' adventures like the Phoronix test suite.

-Another reason why running an `arm64` userland is desired is massively improved AES crypto performance since almost all ARMv8 SoCs licensed 'ARMv8 Crypto Extensions'.
-Only known exceptions: Amlogic S905 as used on ODROID C2 and every SoC RPi Trading Ltd. ever used.
+Another reason why running an `arm64` userland is desired is massively improved AES crypto performance since almost all ARMv8 CPU designs licensed 'ARMv8 Crypto Extensions'.
+Only known exceptions: Amlogic S905 as used on ODROID C2 and every SoC/SiP RPi Trading Ltd. ever used.
 AES performance of any RPi simply sucks compared to almost every other modern ARM SoC out there (check column 7 in [sbc-bench results list](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md)).

 That's an el cheapo RPi Zero 2 competitor called [Radxa Zero](https://www.cnx-software.com/2021/11/01/raspberry-pi-zero-2-w-vs-radxa-zero-features-and-benchmarks-comparison/) with a quad core Cortex-A53 and ARMv8 Crypto Extensions: